Ludlow is a beautiful medieval market town

 I think you’ll understand why The Feathers Hotel was our must stay hotel.
 It is one of Ludlow’s, if not Shropshire’s most photographed buildings and this is where our ‘highlight’ tour starts.

 Oh, just before we start I hope you don’t mind if we throw in a small plug for The Feathers Hotel.
 It’s a glorious place to stay with great food and drink, atmosphere, and service.
-Last year, the hotel changed owners and it is currently closed for refurbishment.
+Recently, the hotel changed owners and was closed for refurbishment.
 We hope you'll give it a try when it reopens its doors.

 Now though, to the start of our tour.